maxtoroq/maxtoroq.github.io/DbExtensions/docs/annotations.md

 <div class="note" markdown="1">

 ###### Tip: Nesting complex types
-You can nest the complex type definition in the entity type that uses it, to avoid polluting the namespace.
+You can nest the complex type definition in the type that uses it, to avoid polluting the namespace.

 </div>